Multi-Interval Energy-Reserve Co-Optimization with SoC-Dependent Bids from Battery Storage: Appendix

 \subsection{Paper organization and notations}

-The paper is organized as follows.
+Incorporating the SoC-dependent bid in the electricity market involves both the market operator and BESS.
+We focus on the role of the operator in Sec.~\ref{sec:noncvxmodel}-Sec.~\ref{sec:model}, and the role of storage is explained in Sec.~\ref{sec:OptApprox}.
 In Sec.~\ref{sec:noncvxmodel}, we first introduce the storage participation model in the co-optimized energy-reserve market.
 Then, we establish a robust optimization, clearing SoC-dependent bids in the energy-reserve market, which is intractable because of the nonconvexity when computing the SoC-dependent cost of storage.
 In Sec.~\ref{sec:model}, we present the convexification condition, the EDCR condition, for this nontrivial robust optimization.
 In Sec.~\ref{sec:OptApprox}, we proposed a method to produce EDCR bids with profitability compared with the SoC-independent bid.
 Related toy examples and simulations are in Sec.~\ref{sec:Ex} and Sec.~\ref{sec:Sim}.

 For the notations, we use $x$ for scalar, $\xbf:=(x_i)$ for the vector of components $x_i$, ${\bf 1}$ for the vector of 1's, and define $[x]:=\{1,...,x\}$.
 The indicator function $\mathbbm{1}$ means that $\mathbbm{1}_{\cal X}=1$ if ${\cal X}$ is true, and $\mathbbm{1}_{\cal X}=0$ otherwise.
 The notation $\xbf \neq \ybf$ means $\exists i, s.t~~ x_i \neq y_i$.
 All symbolic superscripts in this paper are used to distinguish notations rather than represent the power of a number.
 Major symbols are listed in Table~\ref{tab:symbols}.